 The installation of resin bond driveways involves a process that ensures every stone particle is covered in resin.
 This process also creates small voids which allows rainwater to get through to the natural ground.
 With a permeable resin driveway, you do not have to worry about your driveway getting waterlogged.

 Seeking approved resin driveways won’t be necessary.
-Resin bound driveways satisfy the regulations of sustainable drainage and are designed to help prevent the threat of flooding.
+Resin bound driveways satisfy the the requirements of sustainable urban drainage systems and are designed to help prevent the threat of flooding.
 As a result, the government allows homeowners who have chosen to install resin driveways to go ahead without seeking planning permission.

-Before you begin laying a resin driveway, you need to determine if the material beneath it is in optimum condition, if the base is stable, if there is any cracking in the surface, or any other type of damage.
+Before you begin laying a resin driveway or resin patio, you need to determine if the material beneath it is in optimum condition, if the base is stable, if there is any cracking in the surface, or any other type of damage.
 Let us discuss three key things you should do when laying resin driveways:

 It is important that you make adequate preparations pre-installation.
 For instance, if you are working with a grass surface for your driveway, the groundworks will require the most attention.
 Digging, laying stone, laying edges and laying porous macadam would have to be done before the resin can even be started.
 The surface will also require cleaning and drying.
 A suitable and stable base will be required to manage the load it will carry once the installation is complete; this base could be either concrete or asphalt.

 If you are turning concrete into a driveway, some crack repair work or infills may need to be done before it is ready for resin paving installation.
 In the end, you want to achieve a relatively flat and strong sub base.
 Since you are working with a concrete surface, you should treat it with a polyurethane primer to aid adhesion, then install the resin while the primer is still wet.